 Backpacking South Korea route

 This backpacking Korea guide will see you visit three popular cities in South Korea; Busan, Jeju Island and Seoul.
-These three places will give you a taste of everything and is the perfect starting point for first-timers to South Korea.
+These three places will give you a taste of everything and are the perfect starting point for first-timers to South Korea.

 Busan backpackers travel guide

-Busan, located in the South of the country, has it all; from culture, delicious food, markets and beaches.
-But if you’re pushed for time, we recommend spending no more than 3-days here.
+Busan, located in the South of the country, has it all; culture, delicious food, markets and beaches.
+But if you’re pushed for time, we recommend spending no more than 3 days here.
 Below we have listed the essential things that you must see and do whilst in Busan.
 Alternatively, you may wish to take your time and spend more days in Busan, in which case we recommend you check out these awesome top 10 things to do and eat.